qboy21/Bitcoin-Deep-Learning-Signal/README.md

-# BTC Deep Learning Generated Weekly Trend Signal
+# BTC Deep Learning Weekly Trend Signal
 Presentation: https://htmlpreview.github.io/?https://github.com/qboy21/Bitcoin-Deep-Learning-Signal/blob/master/BTC_Signal_FH.html

 The Bitcoin Weekly trend signal is derived from on-chain metrics using subscription API endpoints that are updated daily and resampled into a weekly format for feature engineering and analysis.